A Short Survey on Sense-Annotated Corpora: Conclusion

 In this paper we have presented an overview of available sense-annotated datasets for WordNet, Wikipedia and BabelNet, and for various languages.
 These datasets correspond to a wide variety of approaches, from manual construction to automatic or semi-automatic methods.
 By listing and providing statistics for all these datasets we are pursuing two main goals: (1) motivating and providing information about sense-annotated corpora to be used for research purposes, and (2) highlighting the main properties of the various sense-annotated corpora across resources.

 Moreover, this paper represents a first step for obtaining a fully-integrated repository of sense-annotated corpora which can be easily leveraged for research and evaluation purposes.
-As future work it would be interesting to integrate these sense-annotated resources into a unified multilingual repository, following the lines of \newcite{raganatoetal:17} for WordNet sense-annotated corpora in English.
+As future work, we plan to integrate these sense-annotated resources into a unified multilingual repository, following the lines of \newcite{raganatoetal:17} and \newcite{vialetal:18} for WordNet sense-annotated corpora in English.